Learn how to consult with the Government of Ontario through the registry on matters that affect the environment.

 There are 15 government ministries that need to give notice for their environmental acts, regulations, policies and instruments on the registry.

 Notices on the registry

-We give notice on the registry for changes to or new:
+We have to give notice on the registry for changes to or new environmental:

 Note: for now, only notices for policies, acts and regulations will be on this site.
-Instrument, exception and information notices will still be posted on the old registry.
+Instrument notices will still be posted on the old registry.

-The stages that most notices go through on the registry include:
+The stages that most consultations go through include:

 Most notices are in the proposal stage when we first post them on the registry.

 It’s called a proposal because we’re proposing to change or make a new act, regulation, policy or instrument that could affect the environment.